Survival Fishing Tin

 Yes, however, if you already have fishing supplies, it’s more economical to create your own.
 If you don’t, I suppose by the time you add up all the little bits and pieces, it might be a wash in terms of price.

 I cannot speak to the quality of a pre-fab survival fishing kit as I made it years ago and don’t plan on spending money on something I already have.
 But it is out there.
 Honestly, I didn’t even know it existed commercially until now.
 Curiosity took over before posting, and I’m pleasantly surprised to see it exists.
 Doubly pleased as it’s very similar to mine.
-Although, I do recommend adding the snare wire if you go this route.
+A quick search suggests that the Best Glide ASE Standard Survival Fishing Kit is the suggested pre-fab kit to go with.
+Although, I do recommend adding the snare wire if you decide to take this route.

 Level Up With Handline Fishing